SeaWarden/Seward_M5.2_CS408/README.md

 According to WebAIM, the foreground of #000000 with the background of #008000 fails most of the tests (3/5).
 This scored 4.08:1.
 Changing the background to #FFFFFF changed the scoring to passing (5/5) and had a contrast score of 21.0:1

 # Semantic HTML
+For me, nothing really happened when trying to navigate with the keyboard.
+Using the arrow keys, I was able to scroll through the site.

+I did update the article text to use p headers instead of br headers.
+I also updated the table to use table headers / table datapoints more appropriately.
+I also replaced certain areas that used the font header with css headers (h1, h2, h3).

 # The Images
 Added alt text to images, so those who cannot see them are able to tell what images are present.